 In some cases, there might be a factor that may decrease your risk of developing cancer or has an unclear effect.
 That is not considered a risk factor, but you may see them noted clearly on this page as well.

-But having a risk factor, or even many risk factors, does not mean that you will get the disease.
-And many people who get the disease may have few or no known risk factors.
+Having a risk factor, or even many, does not mean that you will get cancer.
+And some people who get cancer may have few or no known risk factors.

 Smoking is one of the most important risk factors for pancreatic cancer.
-The risk of getting pancreatic cancer is about twice as high among smokers compared to those who have never smoked.
-About 20% to 30% of pancreatic cancers are thought to be caused by cigarette smoking.
+The risk of getting pancreatic cancer is about twice as high among people who smoke compared to those who have never smoked.
+About 25% of pancreatic cancers are thought to be caused by cigarette smoking.
 Cigar smoking and the use of smokeless tobacco products also increase the risk.
 However, the risk of pancreatic cancer starts to drop once a person stops smoking .
 See Can Pancreatic Cancer Be Prevented?

-Being overweight is a risk factor for pancreatic cancer.
-Very overweight (obese) people are about 20% more likely to develop pancreatic cancer.
+Being very overweight (obese) is a risk factor for pancreatic cancer.
+Obese people (body mass index [BMI] of 30 or more) are about 20% more likely to develop pancreatic cancer.
 Gaining weight as an adult can also increase risk.

 Carrying extra weight around the waistline may be a risk factor even in people who are not very overweight.

 Pancreatic cancer is more common in people with diabetes.
 The reason for this is not known.
 Most of the risk is found in people with type 2 diabetes.
 This type of diabetes is increasing in children and adolescents as obesity in these age groups also rises.
 Type 2 diabetes in adults is also often related to being overweight or obese.
 It’s not clear if people with type 1 (juvenile) diabetes have a higher risk.